quanterall/HaskellMaterials/README.md

 > Haskell made me think differently.
 I don't use it often but it shaped the way I think.

+In short, this repository is meant to serve not only as a jumping off point for exploring Haskell, but also for using it.
+With that in mind it's important to stop at key points in your Haskell journey and apply the things you think you know in order to iron out the specifics of them, as well as get a sense of what you are able to create with them.

 ### Category theory is a branch of mathematics

 While it can be stimulating to learn it's not useful knowledge for getting things done in Haskell.